myaleung/address-book-application/docs/generativeAI.md

 >
 >By considering these edge cases, you can ensure a more robust and user-friendly application.

-A majority of these edge cases were handled in the software by design, however the user notification whilst handling deletion of contacts wasn't included in the requirements.
-I would look to handle this within the interface of the software, although the address book method could pass through a boolean as an argument for confirmation, but would need to confirm with the product owner if this is a requirement.
+A majority of these edge cases were handled in the software by design.
+I ended up handling the user notification within the interface of the software, although the address book method could pass through a boolean as an argument for confirmation.

 ---
 To quickly cover the tests for the additional requirements, I asked Co-pilot to generate some test cases for deletion of all contacts method to help cover the exceptions in my try, catch block.
 From this, I was able to add the following tests to my test class for the Address Book Interface to help cover most exceptions throughout the methods: